godotengine/godot-docs/classes/class_navigationpathqueryparameters2d.rst

 :ref:`PathPostProcessing<enum_NavigationPathQueryParameters2D_PathPostProcessing>` **PATH_POSTPROCESSING_EDGECENTERED** = ``1``

-Centers every path position in the middle of the traveled navigation mesh polygon edge.
-This creates better paths for tile- or gridbased layouts that restrict the movement to the cells center.
+Centers every position in the middle of the traveled navigation mesh's polygon edge.
+This creates better paths for tile- or grid-based layouts that restrict the movement to the cells' centers.

 .. _class_NavigationPathQueryParameters2D_constant_PATH_POSTPROCESSING_NONE: